 What is the Scoville Scale?

-He would then dilute the solutions bit by bit until they no longer burned the tongues of the tasters, after which he would assign a number to the pepper based on the number of dilutions needed to kill the heat.
+He would then dilute the solutions bit by bit until they no longer burned the tongues of the tasters, after which he would assign a number to the chile pepper based on the number of dilutions needed to kill the heat.

 The measurements are divided into multiples of 100.
 Note that 1 part per 1,000,000 dilutions of water is rated at 1.5 Scoville Units.

-As noted in the FAQ section, several factors can affect the heat of a pepper, but they generally fall into the ranges listed below.
+Several factors can affect the heat of a pepper, but they generally fall into the ranges listed below.

 Today, testing chili pepper heat is not quite so subjective.
 It has been replaced by High Performance Liquid Chromatography, or HPLC, which measures the pepper's heat producing chemicals and rates them in ASTA pungency units.